Graduated Driver License (GDL) System Law in Minnesota

 • May not operate a vehicle while using a cellular or wireless telephone, whether handheld or hands-free, while vehicle is in operation.

-Stage 2 - Provisional License
+Stage 2 – To Obtain a Provisional License

 • Must be at least 16 and have completed six hours of behind-the-wheel instruction;